dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [x] DONE Use a BitSet instead of an integer array.
-This is way more efficient.
-This is the type of thing that I'm glad I learned by doing this project.
-* [ ] Create a graph generic data structure?
-Or is this kind of pointless because all classes are actually graphs ( fields to other objects are just edges to other vertices).
-My 'node' stuff was pretty haphazard is why I'm thinking this is interesting.
-Although it worked so nicely.
-* [ ] Create a parellel query engine.
+* [ ] Create a parallel query engine.
 Parallelization would be cool, and it's just a natural thing to do with data workloads like this.
-Note to self: create a new module for this.
+* [ ] Package `query-engine` as a non-special implementation of `query-api`. `query-engine` is a "serial, indices-tracking query execution strategy" that implements the main query API.
+The overarching query API is this method signature:
+  `QueryResult match(Query query, Table table)`.
+There can be multiple different query engine implementations, like a parallel one, one that tracks statistics and has heuristics, one for readability and trying new features.
 I think creating more layers of abstraction within `query-engine` to accommodate different behavior will not scale well.
 It's ok to just re-implement some things for the sake of decoupling, interpretability, execution speed, and development speed.
 Thinking more widely, I even want to just use SQLite, DuckDB etc as a form of a "query engine" and be able to benchmark the same workload between my query engine (and in-memory column model).
-* [x] DONE The 'query-engine' should maybe just be an execution strategy?
-I really need a separate API for the data model and the physical implementation I think.
-I'm treating `Table` and `Column` as physical but those should be interfaces.
-  Maybe a module `data-model-api` and then `data-model-in-memory`?
-I don't care much about the feature set of the physical impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.
-  Eventually I want to do parallelization and that's going to take a lot of complexity budget.
-  * DONE Scaffold out the modules: `data-model-api` and `data-model-in-memory`.
-  * DONE Create concrete implementations of `Table` and `Column` in `data-model-in-memory`.
-This needs to be called from `:app`.
-  * DONE Somehow abstract the Verifier away from the `data-model-in-memory`.
-    * DONE I think (vaguely, not really sure) I need a `TYPE` enum on `Column` to help the `Verifier` do its job.
-    * DONE (ColumnFilterable interface) I'm going to try something else.
-  * DONE Somehow abstract all implementation details out of `query-engine`.
-It should just code to the API.
+   * Move `QueryResult match(Query query, Table table)` to `query-api`.
+   * Update docs as appropriate.
+   * Plan future work like a test fixture (harness?) that defines the functional tests but does not code to a specific implementation.
+In other words, make `QueryEngineTest` into `QueryTest` and use some indirection (does JUnit5 have a good fit for this?
+Or, just do something plain old like a template method pattern) to allow the test to be implemented by different query engines (e.g. `query-engine-serial` vs `query-engine-parallel`) AND different data model implementations (e.g. `data-model-arrays` vs `data-model-arrow` vs `data-model-foreign-memory`).
 * [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.